An Overtaking Trajectory Planning Framework Based on Spatio-temporal Topology and Reachable Set Analysis Ensuring Time Efficiency: Experimental Results and Discussion

 In this section, we validate the effectiveness and efficiency of the proposed \hyperref[RPTG]{RPTG} method by comparing it with numerical methods.
-Given the same trajectory skeleton, tests are conducted on both the lower-layer planner based on RPTG and the lower-layer planner based on NMPC.
-The basic form of the NMPC is as follows:
+Given the same topological skeleton, the lower-layer planner samples both the proposed RPTG method and NMPC.
+The basic form of the model predictive control is as follows:

 where $\xi_{init}$ represents the initial values of the state variables, $\mathcal{X}$ represents the set of feasible state values, and $\mathcal{U}$ represents the set of feasible control values.
 Here, the horizon is chosen as $N = 15$.
 In the equations, $R_s$ represents the fitting cost coefficient to the skeleton, and $R_u$ represents the control input cost coefficient for the trajectory.
 We fix $R_s=diag([1.0,1.0,1.0,1.0])$ and provide three sets $R_u^1=diag([50.0,50.0]),R_u^2=diag([80.0,80.0]),R_u^3=diag([150.0,150.0])$ to evaluate the performance of NMPC.
 Testing has shown that a larger $R_u$ results in greater deviation between the trajectory and the skeleton, which can lead to collisions.
-Under the aforementioned settings, the trajectory generated by NMPC and the reference trajectory skeleton are shown in Figure \ref{fig_diff_mpc_poly}.
+Under the aforementioned settings, the trajectory generated by NMPC and the reference topological skeleton are shown in Figure \ref{fig_diff_mpc_poly}.